-Python has gained its popularity as a major language in some of the most trending technologies of the decade like Data Science, Machine learning, Artificial Intelligence(AI), Robotics, Big data and Cyber Security.
+Python has gained its popularity as a major language in some of the most trending technologies of the decade like Data Science, Machine learning, Artificial Intelligence(AI), Robotics, Big data, and Cyber Security.

 Python is a simple, open-source, general-purpose language.
 Hence, it is easy to learn Python for anyone.
 This is the most important reason behind its success among the big data programming languages.
-With its rich set of utilities and libraries and easy-to-use features, it works wonder for big data processing and analysis.
+With its rich set of utilities and libraries and easy-to-use features, it works wonders for big data processing and analysis.

 Unlike R, Python is a traditional object-oriented language; hence most developers feel relatively easy working with it.
-On the other hand, first exposure to R or Scala can prove to be a steep learning curve for beginners.
+On the other hand, the first exposure to R or Scala can prove to be a steep learning curve for beginners.